 People in New York who have been subjected to an audit by the Internal Revenue Service might feel that it’s one of the worst things that could happen to them.
+The chances of an audit are slim, but it is a very unpleasant experience.
 Whatever the reason the IRS decided to move forward with its tax investigation, the process of going through an audit is traumatic.
 That’s why, in practically every case, people would rather not have to go through an audit in the first place.

 Well, as it turns out, the IRS has not been as aggressive when it comes to auditing individual taxpayers — and this was true even before the recent government shutdown put nonessential federal employees out of work for a while.